How to Develop a Strategic Plan for Business Process Automation: Step 2 – Choose the Right Strategy

 - Improve marketing

-However, as Michael Porter, Harvard Business School professor wrote, “The essence of strategy is choosing what not to do.”
+However, like Michael Porter, Harvard Business School professor wrote, “The essence of strategy is choosing what not to do.”
 Rarely does a business have the luxury of being able to pursue all the strategies that could accomplish a goal.

 So, how do the department managers choose what strategy to pursue?
 They look at the company’s mission statement and goals – what strategy falls in line with the organization’s identity?
 Our example company’s mission is to “be a market leader in widget production while providing excellent customer service.”
 With that in mind, the department managers review the options provided and give the following feedback and recommendations to their executive team.